JocelynF4/Research-Paper-RAG/README.md

     style E fill:#EBF5FB,stroke:#2E86C1
 ```

-The yellow box is the decision boundary: where the AI's job ends and the student's judgment takes over.
+The yellow box is the decision boundary: where the AI's job ends and the student's judgment begins.
 The blue boxes are AI components.
 The green box is where the human is fully in control.

 **Accountability flow:**